azat-co/fullstack-javascript/chapter6/chapter6.md

 -   `http.createServer()`: Returns a new web server object
 -   `http.listen()`: Begins accepting connections on the specified port and hostname
--   `http.createClient()`: Node app can be a client and make requests to other servers TK
+-   `http.createClient()`: Node.js app can be a client and make requests to other servers TK
 -   `http.ServerRequest()`: Passes incoming requests to request handlers